nardoguy14/data_ingestion_with_data_modeling/README.md

 3. after waiting we run a script that is responsible for passing over the files to REST service, it will ingest first set 1 of the files, then set 2
-4. once the files have bene loaded into the postgres database its time to start data modeling
+4. once the files have been loaded into the postgres database its time to start data modeling
 5. a dbt container instance is created seperate from the docker-compose containers, this container will